Adam Blackwood (writer): Adversus Georgii Buchanani dialogum ...

+Martyre de la Royne d'Escosse ...

-After her death he published a long exposure of her treatment in imprisonment, interspersed with passionate denunciations of her enemies, especially John Knox and Elizabeth I of England.
-The title of the work is Martyre de la Royne d'Escosse, Douairiere de France; contenant le vray discours des traïsons à elle faictes à la suscitation d'Elizabet Angloise, par lequel les mensonges, calomnies, et faulses accusations dressées contre ceste tresvertueuse, trescatholique et tresillustre princesse son esclarcies et son innocence averse.
-The book bears to have been printed "à Edimbourg chez Jean Nafield, 1587", but the name is fictitious, and it was in reality printed at Paris.
+After Mary's death he published a long exposé of her treatment in imprisonment, interspersed with passionate denunciations of her enemies, especially John Knox and Elizabeth I of England.
+The work portrayed her execution as a Catholic martyrdom, as shown by its full title Martyre de la Royne d'Escosse, Douairiere de France; contenant le vray discours des traïsons à elle faictes à la suscitation d'Elizabet Angloise, par lequel les mensonges, calomnies, et faulses accusations dressées contre ceste tresvertueuse, trescatholique et tresillustre princesse son esclarcies et son innocence averse.

+A French inscription in the book stated it was published in Edinburgh in 1587 by one "Jean Nafield", but that name is fictitious and the real place of publication was Paris.
 It was reprinted at Antwerp in 1588, and again in 1589, and is also included in Samuel Jebb's collection, De Vita et Rebus gestis Mariae Scotorum Regime Autores sedecim, vol. ii., London, (1725).

 At the end of the Martyre there is a collection of verses in Latin, French, and Italian, on Mary and Elizabeth.
 A fragment of a translation of the work into English, the manuscript of which belongs to the end of the sixteenth or beginning of the seventeenth century, was published by the Maitland Club in 1834.
-The work contains no contribution of importance towards the settlement of the vexed question regarding the character of the unhappy queen, but is of special interest as a graphic presentment of the sentiments and feelings which her pitiable fate aroused in her devoted adherents.

-In 1606 Blackwood published a poem on the accession of James VI of Scotland to the English throne, entitled Inauguratio Jacobi Magnæ Britanitæ Regis, Paris, (1606).
-He was also the author of pious meditations in prose and verse, entitled Sanctarum Precationum Procemia, seu mavia, Ejaculationes Animæ ad Orandum se præparantis, Aug.
-Pict.
-1598 and 1608; of a penitential study, In Psalmum Davidis quinquagesimum, cujus initium est Miserere mei Deus, Adami Blacvodæi Meditatio, Aug.
-Pict.
-1608; and of miscellaneous poems, Varii generis Poemata, Pictavis, 1609.
-He died in 1613, and was buried in the St. Porcharius church at Poictiers, where a marble monument was erected to his memory.
-By his marriage to Catherine Courtinier, daughter of the procureur de roi of Poitiers, he left four sons and seven daughters.
-His daughter Helen Blackwood married then lawyer in the Parlement of Paris and future skeptic philosopher François de la Mothe le Vayer in 1622.
-His collected works in Latin and French appeared at Paris in 1644, with a life and eulogistic notice by Gabriel Naudé.
-The volume contains an engraved portrait of the author by Picart, in his official robes.